Updated: Mar 2

 Nogada sauce, chopped fresh parsley, pomegranate seeds.

-Rinse and dry the chile peppers.
+Rinse and dry the chili peppers.

 Preheat a large frying pan over medium heat and add the oil and onion.
 Cook till transparent.
 Deglaze the pan with the white wine (or sherry).
 Add the ground beef and ground pork.
 Smash the meat to get rid of large chunks.
 When the meat is halfway cooked, add the roasted tomato, spices, fruit, almonds, pine nuts, garlic, water and bullion.
 Cover and continue cooking over low heat, stirring occasionally, till the water is absorbed and the meat is fully cooked.
 Adjust salt, if needed.
 Use immediately or make ahead and reheat before filling.